Mrs. Met: Revival

 In the early 2000s Mrs. Met re-appeared in the media with a spot on a commercial for the ESPN news show, SportsCenter.
 Mrs. Met was seen in the front passenger seat of a sports utility vehicle as the Met family left a Mets game.
 While she spoke to Mr. Met (in subtitles), three little Met children sat in the second row.

 The Mets organization reportedly revived Mrs. Met very briefly in 2005.
 But it wasn't until 2013 that the team brought Mrs. Met back to Queens in earnest.
 That year, the Mets were set to host the Major League Baseball All-Star Game at Citi Field.
 A few weeks before the game, the Mets announced that a new Mrs. Met mascot would meet with fans and appear during the All-Star Game festivities.
 A senior Mets official reported that Mrs. Met had been “working as an event planner and was ready to return to full-time work now that her children are grown.”
 In addition to her on-field appearances, Mrs. Met appears for non-game-day events.
 Her first name is Jan.

+Mrs. Jan Met became the first female mascot elected to the Mascot Hall of Fame, in the class of 2026.
+This made the Mets the first team to have two mascots in the hall (the other being Mr. Met, who was in the class of 2007).